abpframework/abp/docs/AspNetCore/Bundling-Minification.md

 #### Built-In Package Contributors

-Adding a NPM package resources (js, css files) into a bundle is pretty standard.
-For instance you always add the same `bootstrap.css` file for the bootstrap NPM package.
+Adding a specific NPM package resources (js, css files) into a bundle is pretty standard for that package.
+For instance you always add the `bootstrap.css` file for the bootstrap NPM package.

 There are built-in contributors for all [standard NPM packages](Client-Side-Package-Management.md).
 For instance, if your contributor depends on the bootstrap, you can just declare it instead of adding the bootstrap.css yourself: